signorpipo/wle-pp/README.md

 Some of the features that you can get with this library are:
   - Object Extension
     * add to the WLE object lots of functions that make the object interface more cohesive and complete
+  - Array Extension
+    * add to the Array object lots of functions that makes it easy to work with `vec3`, `quat` and more
   - Gamepad
     * manages the input from the gamepads, like reading the state of a button or the value of the thumbstick
 	* automatically works with the keyboard